Logo

 Whether you're looking to optimize your Salesforce solution or need custom development, our team is here to help you unlock the full potential of Salesforce.

-In Salesforce, the View Setup and Configuration permission is a system-critical tool that allows users to view administrative and setup settings without modifying them.
+In Salesforce, the View Setup and Configuration permission is a system-critical tool that allows users to view administrative and setup settings without making modifications.
 This permission is essential for users who need to audit, troubleshoot, or analyze system configurations, object settings, and metadata without making unintended changes.

-Mastering the assignment, management, and control of the View Setup and Configuration permission empowers you to provide the necessary access without compromising security or data integrity.
-This understanding puts you in control, ensuring the system operates at its best.
+Mastering the assignment, management, and control of the View Setup and Configuration permission enables you to grant necessary access without compromising security or data integrity.
+This knowledge ensures you maintain control and that the system operates optimally.

 This guide covers:

-• What View Setup and Configuration permission does
+• What does the View Setup and Configuration permission do?

-• Best practices for managing permissions in Salesforce
+• What are best practices for managing permissions in Salesforce?

 What is View Setup and Configuration Permission?

-The View Setup and Configuration permission grants users read-only access to Salesforce’s setup and administrative settings.
+The View Setup and Configuration permission grants users read-only access to Salesforce setup and administrative settings.
 Users with this permission can:

-However, users cannot modify any settings unless they have additional permissions like Customize Application.
+However, users cannot modify any settings unless they have additional permissions, such as Customize Application.

 Who Needs View Setup and Configuration Permission?